The Perceptual Speed & Accuracy Assessment has been replaced with the Clerical Speed & Accuracy Aptitude Test

-Use the Perceptual Speed & Accuracy to assess candidates for roles involving lot of paperwork and where both processing speed and minimizing errors are important Use it for a variety of applications and before you invest time and money to train a new employee, test your applicants to assess their ability to:
+The Perceptual Speed & Accuracy Assessment tests for roles involving lot of paperwork and where both processing speed and minimizing errors are important.
+Use it for a variety of applications and before you invest time and money to train a new employee, test your applicants to assess their ability to:

 - Read Quickly

 - Make Simple Decisions

 This test provides the answers you need to make informed hiring or promotion decisions.

 Want more information about this test?
 Get it now.
 Please complete the request form on the MORE INFO & BUY TEST tab and we’ll reply promptly.

 Not the perfect fit?
 No problem.
 We have many similar tests to choose from.
 See alternatives in the Clerical & Administrative Skills category section of our site,

 What does the Perceptual Speed & Accuracy Assessment do and what problem does it solve?

 This assessment is a ‘clerical’ tool designed to decision making, reading speed and the ability to accurately compare data lists.
 Use it to assess applicants’ suitability for clerical, warehousing, financial and inventory control positions.
 Use the Search function (upper right) to find similar tests including the General Clerical Test and Basic Skills Tests.